Mad honey Intoxication and remedy

 The increase in calcium leads to the release of acetylcholine.
 Thus, excess acetylcholine shows the above-mentioned symptoms.
 In serious cases, the intoxication might lead to convulsions, muscular weakness, hypotension, altered mental status, life-threatening bradycardia, extrasystoles, and ventricular tachycardia.

-According to the Royal Society of Chemistry, In various countries like South Korea, Turkey, Nepal, Germany, Austria, Japan, China, and Hong Kong, mad honey intoxication/poisoning cases have been reported since 2010.
-The commonly reported complaints of mad Honey intoxication are Fainting, Vomiting, Nausea, Syncope, Presyncope, Cramp, Chest pain, Dizziness, Headache, Hypersalivation, Chills, Impaired consciousness, Gastroenteritis, Ataxia, Mental confusion, Collapse, Coma, Bradyarrhythmias, Diaphoresis, Diarrhoea, Paraesthesia, Diplopia, Cold Sweating, Dyspnoea, Malaise, Lightheadedness, Colic, Agitation, Abnormal sensation, Excessive perspiration, Muscular weakness, Fatigue, Dysphagia, Hyperthermia, etc. Grayanotoxin excretion and metabolism starts taking place within 24 hr.
-The intoxication level varies on different patients as the grayanotoxin content is not the same in all honey.
+Excessive perspiration, Muscular weakness, Fatigue, Dysphagia, Hyperthermia, etc. Grayanotoxin excretion and metabolism start taking place within 24 hr.
+The intoxication level varies in different patients as the grayanotoxin content is not the same in all honey.
 Similarly, the symptoms and effects also differ from person to person.

 There are around 18 different forms of Grayanotoxin, and not all of them have a toxic effect.
-Grayanotoxin 1 is responsible for cardiovascular disease resulting in A.V. block, Grayanotoxin 2 is less than any other grayanotoxin, and Grayanotoxin 3 causes arrhythmia( all this happens when taken excess than required; otherwise, it has proven to be beneficial for many problems including heart diseases).
+Grayanotoxin 1 is responsible for cardiovascular disease resulting in A.V. block, Grayanotoxin 2 is less than any other grayanotoxin, and Grayanotoxin 3 causes arrhythmia( all this happens when taken in excess than required; otherwise, it has proven to be beneficial for many problems including heart diseases).

 The Grayanotoxin present in the Rhododendron not only affects the life of humans when taken in large amounts but also results in the death of honeybees.
 Some bees do not have resistance to it, so when they go to collect nectar in such flowers, they tend to die.